 Beauty is a concept that has been present in human societies since the earliest civilizations.
 However, the perception of beauty and the standards set for it have varied greatly across cultures and regions.
 This article delves into the diverse cultural perspectives on beauty, including the different standards and practices across various countries and regions.

 The history of beauty is as old as the human civilization itself.
-From the ancient times of the Greeks to the modern-day era, the concept of beauty has always been diversified.
-Every culture has created its own definition of beauty, guiding its followers to follow distinctive rituals and trends to meet the set standards.
+From the ancient times of the Greeks to the modern-day era, the concept of beauty has always been diversified. every culture has created its own definition of beauty, guiding its followers to follow distinctive rituals and trends to meet the set standards.
 The evolution of physical appearance and the inclusion of natural beauty have been a critical part of every culture's history.

 Western countries have set worldwide beauty standards that promote slim figures, fair skin tone, and specific facial features.
 Practices like cosmetic surgery, regular exercise, and skincare routines are common beauty rituals for Westerners.
 Such standards and practices have influenced beauty trends in non-Western regions, but most have their own unique standards.
 African cultures typically emphasize their natural features such as dark complexions and hair.
 Many African women highlight their skills in braiding various styles, enhancing their beauty.
 Meanwhile, Asian cultures have different beliefs.
 K-beauty, for instance, is focused on nurturing and maintaining skin health, prioritizing hydration, and using minimal makeup which contrasts Western standards.